 - Black marker or Sharpie

-- Tempera paint (acrylic works too) Brown White Blue Aqua Red Orange Yellow
+- Tempera paint (acrylic works too) Brown, White, Blue, Aqua, Red, Orange, and Yellow

-Cut 12 x 18 brown constriction paper into fourths.
+- Cut 12 x 18 brown construction paper into fourths.
 Each student gets two pieces.

 Step 1: Sponge paint your blue and aqua strips to create the seafoam